Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Example: Bradley

 He cannot seem to rest.
 He is wrapping up his finals in college and is finding it difficult to focus—all his mind does is wander to that night.
 He remembers a recent story in the news about a rapist who was caught.
 In that article, he remembers them talking about certain characteristics of the perpetrator.
-He tries to remember what these were, hoping to figure out with certainty whether he might be similar in any way.
+He tries to remember what these characteristics were, hoping to figure out with certainty whether he might be similar in any way.

 Reassurance

-Sometimes people that I work with are confused, asking “What is the difference between a reassurance-seeking question and an information-seeking question?”
+Sometimes people that I work with are confused, asking, “What is the difference between a reassurance-seeking question and an information-seeking question?”
 They may even wonder if they are really different at all.
 There are some distinct differences.

 Reassurance seekers, on the other hand, have a different agenda in mind, even if they don’t realize it.
 They want to feel better about a topic or a thought at the heart of their obsession.
 They usually want a certain answer—not necessarily the truth.
 Typically, they don’t ask just once, but several times.
 They can become very good at rephrasing questions in order to gain more reassurance.
 They may ask the person to repeat or rephrase their answer.
 They often will on knowing that the person providing the answer is sure, that there is no room for error, even when this is inappropriate or impossible.
 The primary objective is to feel less anxious and to neutralize their obsession.